1980 Arkansas gubernatorial election

 The 1980 Arkansas gubernatorial election was a biennial election for the governorship of Arkansas.

-It was only that state's third election since Reconstruction when a Republican candidate won the governorship.

-One-term Democratic Governor of Arkansas and future President Bill Clinton was narrowly defeated by Republican Frank D. White, which made Clinton, as he joked, "the youngest ex-governor in the nation."
+One-term Democratic governor and future president Bill Clinton was narrowly defeated by Republican Frank D. White.
+It was only the third time since Reconstruction that a Republican candidate had won the state's governorship.

 Clinton ran again two years later and regained the governorship, continuing to serve until he was elected to the presidency in 1992.
-Both the Democratic and Republican primaries were held on May 27.